Tag Archives: Sustainable Construction

 Retrofitting

-Section 1: The Ticking Clock: Singapore’s Ageing Built Environment The narrative of Singapore’s infrastructure is one of accelerated growth.
-The foundations of its modern housing landscape were laid in the 1960s when the newly formed Housing and Development Board (HDB) embarked on a massive construction program to address a severe housing crisis, building small, functional […]
+The narrative of Singapore’s infrastructure is one of accelerated growth.
+The foundations of its modern housing landscape were laid in the 1960s when the newly formed Housing and Development Board (HDB) embarked on a massive construction program to address a severe housing crisis, building small, functional units at high densities.2 This initial wave of development, […]